jupyter/surveys/README.md

 # Jupyter Datasets

-This repository contains datasets and surveys collected by Project Jupyter.
+This repository contains datasets and surveys collected by Project Jupyter and IPython.

 ## Adding data to this repository